pomyslowynick/pomyslowynick.github.io/_posts/2021-11-11-networking-book.md

 Two fundamental approaches to moving data in networks for links and switches: circuit switching and packet switching.

-Circuit switching is still used by the telcosm although they are slowly moving to the packet switching too.
+Circuit switching is still used by the telcos although they are slowly moving to the packet switching too.

 PoP - point-of-presence - group of one or more routers at the same location in the provider's network where customers ISPs can connect into ithe provider ISP.
 Simply a point where ISPs can connect.